Nole19/High-Low-Game/README.md

 - Libraries: bs4, requests

 ## Features
-- This game getting some facts about number in the Internet -After this creates 2 possobilities
+This game collecting some facts about number in the Internet After this creates 2 possibilities
--You need to choose what is True
+You need to choose what is True